 IDA's Milestones for Animals

-This timeline charts the history of In Defense of Animals.
-It contains some of our many accomplishments and precedent-setting victories for animals.
-Since IDA was founded, we have journeyed on a long and rewarding road as we carry out our mission: to fight for the rights, welfare, and habitats of animals.
-For over three decades, we have done everything in our power to raise animals’ status beyond mere resources, commodities, property or things — to see all species treated with respect, dignity and compassion.
+Since In Defense of Animals was founded in 1983, we have journeyed on a long and rewarding road as we carry out our mission: to fight for the rights, welfare, and habitats of animals.
+For four decades, we have done everything in our power to raise animals’ status beyond mere property or things — to see all species treated with respect, fairness, dignity and compassion.
+This timeline charts IDA's history and contains some of our many accomplishments and precedent-setting victories for animals.

 Our work has taken the effort of IDA staff from around the world.
-From the streets of Mumbai, India, to the forests of Cameroon, Africa to the dog and cat “meat” markets of Korea, to the rural parts of the Deep South.
-It’s taken us to our nation’s laboratories, fur and factory farms, puppy mills, circuses and zoos, and to the halls of Congress.
+From the streets of Mumbai, India, to the forests of Cameroon, Africa, to the dog and cat “meat” markets of Korea, to the rural parts of the Deep South.
+It’s taken us to our nation’s laboratories, factory farms, fur farms, fish farms, puppy mills, circuses and zoos, and to the halls of Congress.
 What could be more rewarding than to follow in the beliefs and footsteps of caring people like Dr. Jane Goodall, Cesar Chavez, Dr. Martin Luther King, Mahatma Gandhi, St. Francis of Assisi, Rosa Parks and Albert Schweitzer?

 All this and more has been made possible by the faith and generosity of IDA supporters.
 Together we are making the world a more just and compassionate place for all our fellow beings.